Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 8. Change to your *Actindo Core1* tenant and select *Omni-Channel > Settings > Tab Connections*.
     - The new connection has been created, synchronized, and activated.
     - The credentials of the connection has been automatically created.
     - All related standard attributes and attribute sets have been created.
-If required, you can adapt these objects to your needs later.
+If required, you can adapt these objects to your needs later.<!---Stimmt das?-->

    ![New Omni-Channel connection](../../Assets/Screenshots/BigCommerce/Connections/OmniChannelConnectionCreated.png "[New Omni-Channel connection]")